Why does the Torah insert the first "Mikem" before "Chamishah"?

 From the word 'Mach' which means 'weak'.
 See also Ba'al ha'Turim.

-If five will pursue a hundred of the enemy, then a hundred will pursue two thousand.
-Why does the Pasuk say ten thousand?
+If five will pursue 100 of the enemy, then 100 will pursue 2,000.
+Why does the Pasuk say 10,000?

 Rashi: To teach us that they will fall before us in a most unconventional manner.

 Ramban (citing Ibn Ezra): It is an indication that they will fall time and time again.

 Seforno: The previous Pasuk refers to Yisrael pursuing the enemy outside our territory, and the enemy falling miraculously at the Hand of Hashem.
 2